wp-plugins/tumblr-widget-for-wordpress/readme.txt

 = Can I import and display someone else's Tumblr? =

 Yes, you can.
 But you shouldn't, unless you have their permission.

-= Can I display my Tumblr if it's set to private? =

-Not right now.
-I'm hoping to get to that soon.

 = I have another question that's not covered here. =